Deyan is an avid enthusiast and self-proclaimed fan of the Windows operating system. His passion for... | See full bio

 15. The average number of pins made by an active female user is 158.

 Pinterest demographics show that most users are female.
-What’s more, every female Pinterest user has 158 pins saved in her boards.
+What's more, every female Pinterest user has 158 pins saved on her boards.

 16. There are more than 1.7B recipe pins.

 (Source: Marketing Land)